Population-Adjusted Indirect Treatment Comparison with the outstandR Package in R: Population-Adjusted Indirect Comparison (PAIC)

 The objective is to find a set of weights, $w_i$, for each patient $i$ in the $AC$ trial, such that the weighted average of their baseline characteristics matches the aggregate baseline characteristics of the $BC$ trial.
 This can be formulated as minimizing a certain objective function, typically related to the sum of weights or the effective sample size, subject to matching constraints.

 A common approach involves a logistic regression-based re-weighting.
-The weights $w_i$ are often derived from a propensity score-like model, where the parameters of this model are optimized.
-Specifically, the weights are defined as:
+The weights $w_i$ are often derived from a logistic regression-based formulation, where the parameters of this model are optimized.
+Specifically, the weights are defined as follows:

 where $\beta$ is a vector of coefficients to be estimated.
 The optimization problem then aims to find $\beta$ such that the weighted means of the covariates in the IPD dataset match the target means from the ALD dataset.
 This is equivalent to solving the following set of moment-matching equations: